jbhopkins/bioxtasraw/docs/source/saxs/saxs_guinier.rst

 need just a bit of manual refinement.

-The minimum q value of a Guinier fit is usually determined by the minimum available q value in your data, which is set the instrument on which you make the measurement.
+The minimum q value of a Guinier fit is usually determined by the minimum available q value in your data, which is set by the instrument on which you make the measurement.
 However, it is important to have a small enough minimum q to have a reasonable range for the Guinier fit.
 Typically, the minimum |qRg| value should be :math:`qR_g\leq 0.65`, though for globular systems it can be okay to have